About Jasmine Rice

 Category Overview

-Grains are generally not very high in lysine and a decent source of arginine, which makes them less beneficial for people with herpes.
+Grains are generally somewhat low in lysine and high in arginine, which makes them less beneficial for people with herpes.
 That said, some grains are better than others in terms of their lysine to arginine ratio.
 Quinoa, amaranth, buckwheat, and seitan are some of the grains that have more lysine than arginine, or at least a balanced ratio.
 These grains can be included in a healthy diet, as they also provide fiber, iron, and antioxidants.Practical Recommendations

 Besides consuming foods with a high ratio of lysine to arginine, you should also follow some other dietary tips to cope with herpes outbreaks.
 For example: